 If your Ukigumo does not appear very white in the spring it may be a problem with fertilizer.
-Too much fertilizer can cause any maple to lose its variegation and green leaves will dominate.
+Too much fertilizer can cause any maple to lose its variegation.
+Then you will see mostly green leaves.
 Japanese Maples do not want or need fertilizer if planted in the ground.
+If planted in a container then a small amount of Osmocote fertilizer, in the spring only, is recommend.
 For more information see Care and Maintenance of Japanese Maples.

 Acer palmatum Ukigumo is a must for a Japanese Maple collector with the perfect location.
-Why do I say ‘perfect’ because in order to get the color in the leaves [in this case white] sunlight is necesary to create the chlorophyll required for color in the leaves.
+Why do I say ‘perfect’ because in order to get the color in the leaves [in this case white] sunlight is necessary to create the chlorophyll required for color in the leaves.
 Similarly, maples other than green leaf cultivars need sun and without sufficient sunlight the leaves turn greenish – known as greening-out.
-I repeatedly get calls and emails about the loss of color for their maples during the spring and summer – too much shade is my answer.
+I repeatedly get calls and emails about the loss of color for their maples during the summer.
+Too much shade is my answer.
+You may have planted your maple when there wasn’t much shade, but as other trees grow, sometimes you get more shade than you want.
 Once established this cultivar is hardy to USDA zone 6.

 The first photo shows my Ukigumo in front of a giant red lace leaf.
 I like the color contrast and this location gets sun to 2:00 pm during the summer.
-The other photos show summer vareigation – green and white with pink new growth.
+The other photos show summer variegation – white with pink new growth.
 Another photos shows late summer when the leaves begin to turn pink before turning crimson red in the fall.